mmflores/internal-tools-demo/README.md

 cd frontend && npm run build && npm run lint
 ```

-## Versus Power Apps

-Where this approach wins: version control and code review, real testing, unrestricted component
-reuse across apps, no per-user licensing, and audit logging shaped to the business rather than to
-the platform's defaults.
-What Power Apps still gives you and this does not: a WYSIWYG builder for
-non-engineers, hosting and identity out of the box, and connectors to Microsoft 365 data.

 ## Known gaps (deliberate)

 Real authentication/authorization, tamper-evident audit storage (hash chaining or WORM), log